Togo: Official and widely spoken languages

 In this vibrant country, language plays a key role in shaping daily life.
-French, the official language, is used in government and commerce, reflecting its colonial history1.
+French, the official language, is used in government and commerce, reflecting its colonial history.
 However, the linguistic makeup of this nation is far more diverse than just French.

-Indigenous languages like Éwé and Kabiye are widely spoken, especially in specific regions. Éwé dominates the southern areas, while Kabiye is prevalent in the north2.
+Indigenous languages like Éwé and Kabiye are widely spoken, especially in specific regions. Éwé dominates the southern areas, while Kabiye is prevalent in the north.
 These languages are part of the Niger-Congo family, showcasing the rich cultural heritage of the ethnic groups.

 Interestingly, a significant portion of the population uses French as a second language.
 This bilingualism highlights the unique blend of tradition and modernity in this West African country.
 Dive deeper to understand how these languages shape the identity of this fascinating region.